These Are The 10 Lowest Paying Jobs in Minnesota

-Juggling reservations, dealing with upset customers that have to wait for a table, listening to unruly kids in the waiting area….
-No thank you.
+Juggling reservations, dealing with upset customers that have to wait for a table, and listening to unruly kids in the waiting area….
+No, thank you.

 Hosts and Hostesses play an important role in the restaurant industry, but they don’t make much.